Reds vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Reds have posted a mark of 2-2.
+- The Reds have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.

-- When it comes to the over/under, the Reds and their foes are 2-8-0 in their last 10 contests.
+- When it comes to the total, the Reds and their opponents are 2-8-0 in their last 10 games.

-- The last 10 Reds contests have not had a runline posted by bookmakers.
-Cincinnati games have finished below the point total three straight times, and the average total during this stretch was 9.8 runs.
+- The previous 10 Reds matchups have not had a runline set by oddsmakers.
+Cincinnati games have finished below the point total four times in a row, and the average total during this stretch was 9.9 runs.

 Reds Betting Records & Stats

-- The Reds have won in 40, or 47.6%, of the 84 contests they have been named as odds-on underdogs this year.
+- The Reds have been victorious in 40, or 47.1%, of the 85 contests they have been chosen as underdogs in this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!